anodyne/nova/README.md

 * fixed error thrown when updating a user to be inactive
 * fixed bug we weren't doing any sanity checking on the type of variable we needed when handling character deactivation
 * fixed errors thrown when rejecting a docking request
+* fixed bug where unlinked NPCs wouldn't be able to use newly created fields

 Known Issues
 ------------